nikkehtine/firestarter/README.md

 This is a very minimal config, so it should be compatible with all modern Firefox versions and is unlikely to get broken by updates.

-😌 **Want freedom from the junk and true peace of mind?**
+😌 **Want to achieve true peace of mind?**

 Consider using [Zen Browser](https://zen-browser.app/) instead to save yourself headaches.
-All updates will be free from the junk.
+All updates will be free from the junk, regardless of what Mozilla decides next.

 ## Tweaks